Partial federal government shutdown

 The Health Insurance Portability and Accountability Act (HIPAA), provides privacy protections for protected health information (PHI).

-The Health Care Authority (HCA) follows HIPAA rules for Apple Health (Medicaid) and Public Employees Benefits Board (PEBB) programs and must provide privacy protections for personal and health information collected about members, applicants, state employees and retirees, even after death.
+The Health Care Authority (HCA) follows HIPAA rules for the Apple Health (Medicaid), Public Employees Benefits Board (PEBB), and School Employees Benefits Board (SEBB) programs and must provide privacy protections for personal and health information collected about members, applicants, state employees and retirees, even after death.
 This includes written, spoken, and electronic information.

 Yes.
 If you want HCA to release your information to someone (a relative, friend, legislator, etc.), you must sign an authorization form.
 For information on when we might release information without your signed authorization, such as to a health care provider, see your notice of privacy practices.